-The Postural Orthostatic Tachycardia Syndrome Program (POTS Program) at The Children’s Hospital of Philadelphia (CHOP) was established specifically for the diagnosis and care of patients with postural orthostatic tachycardia syndrome (POTS), a severe malfunction of the autonomic nervous system and the most common form of dysautonomia.
+The Postural Orthostatic Tachycardia Syndrome Program (POTS Program) at The Children’s Hospital of Philadelphia (CHOP) was established specifically for the diagnosis and care of patients with postural orthostatic tachycardia syndrome (POTS).
+POTS is a severe form of dysautonomia — a malfunction of the autonomic nervous system — and also the most common form of the condition.

 The POTS Program at CHOP maximizes access to care and treatment by our full team at several locations.
 For your convenience, your child can be seen at a number of our CHOP Specialty Care Centers located in Chadds Ford, Exton, King of Prussia and Chalfont, as well as in Philadelphia at The Children’s Hospital of Philadelphia’s Main Campus.